What does the Bible say?

 Don’t forget that you Gentiles used to be outsiders.
 You were called “uncircumcised heathens” by the Jews, who were proud of their circumcision, even though it affected only their bodies and not their hearts.
 In those days you were living apart from Christ.
 You were excluded from citizenship among the people of Israel, and you did not know the covenant promises God had made to them.
 You lived in this world without God and without hope.

-It's imperative to recognise that wallowing in your own sin is also sin - by doing this, you are idolising yourself and saying that Jesus' forgiveness was not enough for you.
-What could possibly be more offensive in sight of the Heavenly Father, the Creator of all things, the almighty and righteous God.
-I myself, am terribly guilty of this and seek repentance for this sin often.
+It's crucial to acknowledge that dwelling on our sins is itself sinful.
+By doing so, we elevate ourselves and imply that Jesus' forgiveness was insufficient.
+What could be more offensive in the eyes of the Heavenly Father, the Creator of all things, the Almighty and Righteous God?
+I personally struggle with this and frequently seek repentance for this sin.

 So, should we forgive ourselves?